Table of Contents

 An auger rotates at a differential speed inside the bowl.
 It pushes the solids towards the solids' discharge end.
 The lighter solvent stays above the separated biomass.
 This liquid phase flows towards the liquid end.
 The solvent then comes out the other end of the centrifuge.

-A ‘Basket type’ hemp biomass separator outlined above is sufficient for small-scale (< 1000 Lbs/Day) producers.
+A ‘Basket type’ or 'Washing Machine' type hemp biomass separator outlined above is sufficient for small-scale (< 1000 Lbs/Day) producers.
 This is due to the following advantages of this technology:

 However, when production volumes are higher, the disadvantages of the ‘basket centrifuge’ become evident.
 Some of the inherent drawbacks are listed below.